shoedler/slang/README.md

 # slang

-A stack-based bytecode Vm written in C. It's a dynamically typed (_currently_), garbage-collected and object-oriented programming language with a syntax that is inspired by C#, JavaScript and Python.
+A stack-based bytecode Vm written in C. It's a dynamically typed (_currently_), garbage-collected and object-oriented programming language with a syntax that is inspired by C#, JavaScript and Python - just less verbose.

 > [!NOTE]
 >